 Two Versions of Vijnanabhairava in Transliteration

-Here are two versions of the Sanskrit text.
+Here are two versions of the Sanskrit text in Roman letters.
 The first one is in the academic-standard transliteration, with the Roman lettering augmented by diacritical marks.
-Both have errors, if you spot them let me know.
+Both may have errors, if you spot them let me know.

 antaḥsvānubhavānandā vikalponmuktagocarā |